grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ac.md

 organizational personnel with information security responsibilities

 Mechanisms implementing terms and conditions on the use of external systems

+### ac-20.1: Limits on Authorized Use

+Permit authorized individuals to use an external system to access the system or to process, store, or transmit organization-controlled information only after:

+Verification of the implementation of controls on the external system as specified in the organization’s security and privacy policies and security and privacy plans; or

+Retention of approved system connection or processing agreements with the organizational entity hosting the external system.

+Limiting authorized use recognizes circumstances where individuals using external systems may need to access organizational systems.
+Organizations need assurance that the external systems contain the necessary controls so as not to compromise, damage, or otherwise harm organizational systems.
+Verification that the required controls have been implemented can be achieved by external, independent assessments, attestations, or other means, depending on the confidence level required by organizations.

+authorized individuals are permitted to use an external system to access the system or to process, store, or transmit organization-controlled information only after verification of the implementation of controls on the external system as specified in the organization’s security and privacy policies and security and privacy plans (if applicable);

+authorized individuals are permitted to use an external system to access the system or to process, store, or transmit organization-controlled information only after retention of approved system connection or processing agreements with the organizational entity hosting the external system (if applicable).

+Access control policy

+procedures addressing the use of external systems

+system connection or processing agreements

+account management documents

+system security plan

+other relevant documents or records

+System/network administrators

+organizational personnel with information security responsibilities

+Mechanisms implementing limits on use of external systems

+### ac-20.2: Portable Storage Devices — Restricted Use

+Restrict the use of organization-controlled portable storage devices by authorized individuals on external systems using {{ insert: param, ac-20.02_odp }}.

+Limits on the use of organization-controlled portable storage devices in external systems include restrictions on how the devices may be used and under what conditions the devices may be used.

+the use of organization-controlled portable storage devices by authorized individuals is restricted on external systems using {{ insert: param, ac-20.02_odp }}.

+Access control policy

+procedures addressing the use of external systems

+system configuration settings and associated documentation

+system connection or processing agreements

+account management documents

+system security plan

+other relevant documents or records

+Organizational personnel with responsibilities for restricting or prohibiting the use of organization-controlled storage devices on external systems

+system/network administrators

+organizational personnel with information security responsibilities

+Mechanisms implementing restrictions on the use of portable storage devices

 ### ac-21: Information Sharing